 The last process we can share with you is rebooting your entire network.

-This will freshen up your system and clear up some unwanted data.
+This will refresh your system and clear up some unwanted data.
 Here’s how you do it:

 At this point, the red light on Eero should turn from blinking white light to a solid white light.